JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-request-step-init.png)

 10. This is an incoming API call and we will use Azure Functions to trigger this flow. *Note: The URL will be generated after save*
 11. The Azure Function will post a Json object to this Request URL.
 Flow can not handle this Json object directly.
-Therefor, enter the following 'Request Body JSON Schema'.
+Therefore, enter the following 'Request Body JSON Schema'.
 This is used to transform the Json object into an entity.
 This way, Microsoft Flow can handle the separate fields in the message

     ```json
     {